The following reflects university safety protocols announced July 26, 2021.

 Where to wear a mask

 You must wear a mask in all indoor spaces, including cubicles, regardless of vaccination status.
-You may remove your mask while you are alone in non-clinical private environments with the door shut (offices, private meeting spaces, break rooms, labs, classrooms, meeting rooms).
+You may remove your mask while you are alone in non-clinical private environments (offices, private meeting spaces, break rooms, labs, classrooms, meeting rooms).
 You may also remove your mask while you are eating or drinking with appropriate six-foot physical distance from others.

 Clinical staff should follow current PPE guidelines, posted on the Faculty Practice Plan website.